schoolofdevops/learn-jenkins/Continuous-Delivery/chapters/150_Monitoring_Containers.md

 # Monitoring Containers

 In this chapter we are going to monitor logs from container.
-This can be achieved by using the various monitoring tools, we use
+This can be achieved by using the various monitoring tools, we use...

 * ELK Stack - Log Monitoring

-* Prometheus Stack - Application Monitoring
+* Prometheus Stack - Performance Monitoring

 * Papertrail - Cloud-based log management

 * Datadog - Cloud Monitoring as a Service

+## Log Monitoring

-## ELK Stack
+### ELK Stack

 * Clone the following repository